percona/percona-backup-mongodb/doc/source/configuration-options.rst

    By setting this option, you can manually adjust the size of data chunks if |PBM| failed to do it for some reason.
 The defined ``uploadPartSize`` value overrides the default value and is used for calculating the max allowed file size

+.. option:: storage.s3.maxUploadParts

+   :type: int
+   :required: NO

+   The maximum number of data chunks be uploaded to the storage bucket.
+Default: 10,000

+   By setting this option, you can override the value defined in the `AWS SDK <https://docs.aws.amazon.com/sdk-for-go/api/service/s3/s3manager/#MaxUploadParts>`_.

+   It can be useful when using an S3 provider that supports a smaller number of chunks for multipart uploads.

+   The ``maxUploadParts`` value is printed in the :ref:`pbm-agent log <pbm-agent.log>`.

 .. rubric:: Server-side encryption options

 .. option:: serverSideEncryption.sseAlgorythm